Dr. Uché Blackstock

 About Uché Blackstock

-Dr. Blackstock is the New York Times-bestselling author of Legacy: A Black Physician Reckons with Racism in Medicine, a memoir that ties her family’s journey to the history of American medicine and offers a vision for better care.
-Her insights have appeared on MSNBC, NPR, and PBS NewsHour, and in The Washington Post, Scientific American, Essence, and STAT News.
-TIME named her to its inaugural TIME100 in Health list, and Fortune recognized her among “13 Innovators Shaping the Future of Health.”
+Her work and insights have been featured on MSNBC, NPR, and PBS NewsHour, and in The Washington Post, Scientific American, Essence, and STAT News.
+She was named to the inaugural TIME100 in Health list and recognized by Fortune as one of “13 Innovators Shaping the Future of Health.”

 Contact us to learn how to bring Dr. Uché Blackstock to your next event.